 Our experience extends to the content services sector – in particular, the supply and consumption of audio-visual content.
 We have assessed the supply chain of audio-visual content and estimated the economic potential of cross-border services in Europe, and haveworked on competition issues arising from convergence and access to premium pay TV content.
 With respect to public service broadcasting, we have reviewed regulations governing access to content (including “must-carry” and “must-offer” requirements) and future modes of delivery and funding mechanisms.

-Yi Shen Chan is a Consultant at Plum specialising in policy and regulatory issues in the telecoms, media and online sectors.
+Yi Shen Chan is a Principal Consultant at Plum specialising in policy and regulatory issues in the telecoms, media and online sectors.
 His experience covers radio spectrum policy and regulation, broadcasting, market entry and competition in convergent markets.

 In the field of spectrum management, he has worked on a range of projects on the valuation and pricing of spectrum for mobile and other uses.
 His experience covers both theoretical and practical implementation of spectrum pricing approaches such as administered incentive pricing (AIP), cost recovery, benchmarking analysis and market valuation.
 He was a key member of Plum’s team in recent work for regulators in Australia, Taiwan and Thailand on the valuation of mobile spectrum.
 He has also reviewed spectrum licensing frameworks and fee schedules for various spectrum uses in Qatar, the Bahamas, Singapore and the UK.